josquin-research-project/jrp-scores/README.md

-Where ```Jos2721``` is the JRP catalog number 2721 from Josquin's collection of works, and ```info``` is the *action* being applied to the given work (file) which causes the work-info page to be diplayed.
+Where ```Jos2721``` is the JRP catalog number 2721 from Josquin's collection of works, and ```info``` is the *action* being applied to the given work (file) which causes the work-info page to be displayed.
 A title may optionally follow the catalog number (with exact spelling of the title in the database):

 <code>http://jrp.stanford.edu/cgi-bin/jrp?a=info&f=Jos2721-La_Bernardina</code>